-Apart from dimensional regularization schemes, a variety of non-dimensional regularization schemes, which stay in the physical 4-dimensional space, has been developed in recent years, see the review \cite{Gnendiger:2017pys}.
+Apart from dimensional regularization schemes, a variety of non-dimensional regularization schemes, which remain in the physical four-dimensional space, have been developed in recent years, see Ref. \cite{Gnendiger:2017pys}.
 These schemes might offer practical advantages with respect to the treatment of $\gamma_5$.
-Ref.\ \cite{Bruque:2018bmy} has considered a wide class of 4-dimensional regularization schemes, which have the important property of momentum-routing invariance and do not break gauge invariance as immediately as e.g.\ the Pauli-Villars scheme.
-This reference showed clearly that all these schemes have very similar problems for $\gamma_5$ as dimensional schemes.
-The reason is that in those schemes the regularization is essentially done by replacement rules, and those replacement rules do not necessarily commute with applying e.g.\ cyclicity of traces.
-Nevertheless, these 4-dimensional schemes offer promising alternative avenues for future progress in developing practical treatments of $\gamma_5$.
+Reference\ \cite{Bruque:2018bmy} considers a wide class of four-dimensional regularization schemes, which have the important property of momentum-routing invariance and do not break gauge-invariance as immediately as, \eg the Pauli--Villars scheme.
+This reference shows clearly that all these schemes have very similar problems for $\gamma_5$ as dimensional schemes.
+The reason is that in those schemes the regularization is essentially achieved by replacement rules, and those replacement rules do not necessarily commute with applying, \eg cyclicity of traces.
+Nevertheless, these four-dimensional schemes offer promising alternative avenues for future progress in developing practical treatments of $\gamma_5$.

-Within dimensional schemes, Ref.\ \cite{Gnendiger:2017rfh} has recently shown that one particular recent reformulation, the so-called FDF approach \cite{Fazio:2014xea} offers a simpler way to treat $\gamma_5$.
-So far, the FDF approach exists only at the one-loop level; it is clearly motivated to study its extension to the multi-loop level.
+Within dimensional schemes, Ref.\ \cite{Gnendiger:2017rfh} has recently shown that one particular recent reformulation, the so-called four-dimensional formulation approach \cite{Fazio:2014xea} offers a simpler way to treat $\gamma_5$.
+So far, this approach exists only at the one-loop level; a study of its extension to the multiloop level is clearly motivated.

-Finally, it remains of course a viable possibility to use the HVBM scheme.
-In this case, it is important to determine the required gauge invariance-restoring step by step at the 2- and 3-loop level.
-A systematic procedure to achieve this has been put forward in Ref.\ \cite{Martin:1999cc} based on the quantum action principle and Ref.\ \cite{Grassi:2001zz} based on the quantum action principle and the background field method.
-These methods should be worked out and applied to the multi-loop level.
+Finally, it remains, of course, a viable possibility to use the HVBM scheme.
+In this case, it is important to determine, step by step, the required gauge-invariance-restoring at the two- and three-loop levels.
+A systematic procedure to achieve this has been put forward in Ref.\ \cite{Martin:1999cc}, based on the quantum action principle, and Ref.\ \cite{Grassi:2001zz}, based on the quantum action principle and the background field method.
+These methods should be determined and applied to the multiloop level.